kimh/clojure-by-example/source/index.md

 <br>

-`%s` is a format speficier for string.
+`%s` is a format specifier for string.

 ```clojure
 user=> (format "I ate %d apples" 2)